equinor/eit-robotic-avatar-two/server/README.md

 * Type: String
 * Default value: 127.0.0.1:3000
-* Debug only: false
+* Required: No

 ### AVATAR_TOKEN_KEY (SECRET)
 A string to derive the singing key for bearer tokens.
 Should contain at least 256 bits of entropy.
 Must be at least 32 bytes longs.

 * Type: String
 * Default value: "" (Only debug have empty string as default.)
-* Debug only: false
+* Required: Yes for release.

 ### RUST_LOG
 Logging configuration.
 For a simple case just put in the log level. `error`, `warn`, `info`, `debug` or `trace`.